Skip to content

 • Filter to specific sites or tagsadler --tag dev --only git scans only dev-tagged sites whose name contains git.
 See Usage → Filtering.

-• Output as JSON / CSV / HTMLadler --format json torvalds > out.json, --format csv, or --format html for a self-contained report.
-See Usage → Output.
+• Output scan rows as JSON / CSV / HTMLadler --format json torvalds > out.json, --format csv, or --format html.
+Case-file output uses --report-scan; see Usage → Output.

 • Scan many usernamesadler --input users.txt runs through a list, grouped output.
 See Usage → Batch & enrichment.